-Previously entitled the Refreshment step, the Lifecycle Guide provides guidance on assessment and refreshment activities to ensure the system continues to support users' needs over the system's useful life.
-Technology refreshment does not necessarily mean system replacement-it includes the infusion of technology advancements due to external influences, such as a new standard or interoperability need.
+Previously titled the Refreshment step, the Lifecycle Guide provides guidance on assessment and refreshment activities to ensure the system continues to support users' needs over the system's useful life.
+Technology refreshment does not necessarily mean system replacement.
+Refreshment includes the infusion of technology advancements and accommodation of new standards or operational needs, including new interoperability requirements.
 However, at some point in time, a system will reach its end-of-life and need to be replaced.
 The goals of this phase are to conduct ongoing assessments of current systems, refresh or upgrade systems as needed to extend the life of the systems, and determine when to replace the system or system components with the solution to best fit an agency's operational and technical needs.

-The following recommendations should be considered during the End-of-Lifecycle Assessment and Replacement Phase:
+The following recommendations should be considered during the End-of-Lifecycle Assessment and Replacement phase:

-- Conduct ongoing assessments of current systems.
-Assessments involve tracking operational suitability, stability, and potential failure points, as well as conducting an overall cost analysis account for capital expenditures, recurring costs, and maintenance.
-Project planners should facilitate periodic meetings with end-users to provide insight into current communications capabilities and gaps, and identify key performance indicators to signal when the system nears the end of its useful life.
+Conduct ongoing assessments of current systems.
+Assessments involve tracking operational suitability, stability, and potential failure points, as well as conducting an overall cost analysis to account for capital expenditures, recurring costs, and maintenance.
+Project planners should facilitate periodic meetings with end-users to provide insight into current communications capabilities and gaps, and to identify key performance indicators to signal when the system nears the end of its useful life.
 When considering capabilities or features, agencies must analyze benefits, costs, and potential impacts of future demographic and operating environment shifts, including expansion of services, workforce, and areas of operation.
-To assist in assessment, agencies may implement a balanced scorecard to plan for technology maturity: - refers to a performance management report used by project planners to capture relevant information for managing the implementation of a strategy or operational activities.
+To assist in assessment, agencies may implement a balanced scorecard to plan for technology maturity:

+Implement a balanced scorecard to plan for technology maturity.
+A balanced scorecard refers to a performance management report used by project planners to capture relevant information for managing the implementation of a strategy or operational activities.
 Following data collection with system technicians, users, and stakeholders, project planners should develop a balanced scorecard as a quick assessment of the public safety mission critical systems in use.
 The balanced scorecard provides a forward-thinking approach towards technologies that advertise a migration strategy with minimal stranded system exposure.
-As part of the ongoing lifecycle planning and review, project planners should also include the state of technology in use and emerging technologies. - Refresh or upgrade systems as needed to extend the life of the systems.
+As part of the ongoing lifecycle planning and review, project planners should also include the state of technology in use and emerging technologies.

+Refresh or upgrade systems as needed to extend the life of the systems.
 Project planners should review possible technologies to extend the life of mission critical communications systems.
 Similar to aspects of conventional computer systems, many of the features, enhancements, and newer developments of communications capabilities are reliant on periodic upgrades of the operating systems and cybersecurity protections.
-Version upgrades-to hardware and software-are often sequential and require the installation of all intermediary version upgrades; thus, it is imperative agencies install upgrades in a timely manner to avoid extensive costs, potential downtimes, and unnecessary exposure to security threats. - Determine potential replacement solutions.
+Version upgrades - to hardware and software - are often sequential and require the installation of all intermediary version upgrades; thus, it is imperative that agencies install upgrades in a timely manner to avoid extensive costs, potential downtimes, and unnecessary exposure to security threats.

+Determine potential replacement solutions.
 When determining the appropriate end-of-life of current systems and evaluating new technological replacements, project planners should consider the following: